-Both crises, a broken healthcare system and the lack of proper food security were already in existence before the pandemic.
-Only in February of 2020, the UN World Food Program published a study stating that only 1 in 3 Venezuelans had enough food to eat mainly due to hyperinflation.
+Both crises, a broken healthcare system and the lack of proper food security, were already in existence before the COVID-19 pandemic.
+In February 2020, the UN World Food Program published a study stating that only 1 in 3 Venezuelans had enough food to eat mainly due to hyperinflation.
 To cope with this, families were reducing the variety and quality of food they are eating, as well as accepting food as payment for work.

 Premise’s technology allows us to crowdsource pictures from targeted regions to understand in real time what specific locations such as hospitals, clinics, pharmacies, street markets, grocery stores and restaurants look like during the COVID-19 pandemic.

 Using pictures and locations, as well as key responses from our users as a proxy to identify access to healthcare, we looked into pictures from Caracas and Miranda and compared them to locations outside of the capital.
 We found that, overall, there seems to be long waiting times (due to lines outside of the locations or users reporting the waiting time for services of more than one hour).
 We also learned that there appears to be a gap in healthcare access depending on where the location is.

 Busy pharmacies with long lines are potentially due to social distancing policies in Caracas and Miranda (metropolitan area).

 Photos from pharmacies in Aragua, Carabobo and Lara reported by our users seem to be closed and/or smaller in size than those closer to the capital city.